kubernetes-retired/service-catalog/docs/DEVGUIDE.md

 ### Installing a UPS broker
 Service Catalog requires brokers to operate and there is a User Provided Service broker (UPS from now on), which allows consumption of existing services through the Service Catalog model.
-It runs as any other broker, and we need to deploy it first by installing using the [`ups-broker` chart](../charts/ups-broker) into your cluster, just like you installed the catalog chart above.
+Just like any other broker, the UPS broker needs to be running somewhere before it can be added to the catalog.
+We need to deploy it first by using the [`ups-broker` chart](../charts/ups-broker) into your cluster, just like you installed the catalog chart above.

-### Registering a Broker
+### Registering a UPS Broker

 Next, we'll register a service broker with the catalog.
 To do this, we'll create a new [`Broker`](../contrib/examples/walkthrough/ups-broker.yaml)